mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 State scripts run as pre- and post-scripts to every state in the Mender state machine shown above.
-The state in which a given script runs is determined by the script name and index, as detailed in the [State script](../../04.Artifacts/50.State-scripts/docs.md) section.
+The state in which a given script runs is determined by the script name and index.

-## Errors

-Errors returned from a state script controls the execution of the Mender state machine.
+Exit codes from a state script can control the execution of the Mender state machine.
 Depending on the return code from the script the Mender client will:

 * Move on to the next state, if successful.